-It’s not enough to arrive at the parks when they open.
-You need to arrive 30-60 minutes before they open (especially for the Magic Kingdom).
+It’s not enough to arrive when the park open.
+You need to arrive 30-60 minutes before it opens (especially for the Magic Kingdom).

-Those first 30 minutes really make a difference in how long the lines are, and being there at rope drop, ready to make a beeline for Seven Dwarfs Mine Train is going to allow you to have a much shorter wait than if you come strolling onto Main Street ta 9:15am.
+Those first 30 minutes really make a difference if you want to avoid long lines (and who doesn’t?).
+Being there at rope drop, ready to make a beeline for popular rides like Seven Dwarfs Mine Train or Space Mountain, is going to allow you to have a much shorter wait than if you come strolling onto Main Street ta 9:15am.

 Plus the Opening Ceremony is a lot of fun.